 Barre Training Tactic 1: Advertise

 Give a brief explanation or preview of your next move while still doing your current one.
 For example, if you are teaching a bicep curl and you'd like to eventually add on a squat, let your class know that's where they're headed.
-"The elbows are bending and in a moment we are going to start adding a bend in the legs with that bend in the elbows".
+"The elbows are bending and in a moment we are going to add in a bend in the legs".
 It's a great way to prepare the mind to connect with the body for what's next!
 Watch below for an example from Elyssa in our 7/24/18 Barre Now Class.

 Barre Certification Tip: Advertising can be through words and/or physical demonstration.